 We have previously shown that incorporating patient metadata into microbiome-based diagnostic models can improve screening accuracy [17].
 To test whether the same was true for the MMT we generated a random forest model that combined patients' age, BMI, sex, and smoking status with the OTUs and FIT result from the MMT.
-The AUC of the ROC curve for this model (0.865) was not significantly higher than that of the MMT (AUC: 0.829, p=0.15, Fig. S5).
-However, when the model with patient metadata was set to the same specificity as the MMT (83.7%), it had significantly higher sensitivity for lesions (78.3%) than the MMT (71.4%, p=0.03).
-This result supports our previous observations that patient metadata could be used to further improve screening accuracy.
+The AUC of the ROC curve for this model (0.869) was not significantly different from that of the MMT (AUC: 0.829, p=0.11, Fig. S7).
+When the model with patient metadata was set to the same specificity as the MMT (90.1%), it did not improve the sensitivity for lesions (63.4%) compared to MMT (62.9%, p=0.9).
+Thus, contrary to our previous findings, incorporation of patient metadata did not significantly improve the MMT.

 Discussion

 We confirmed previous findings that the gut microbiota can be used to differentiate healthy individuals from those with colonic lesions.
-Although FIT was better at detecting lesions than a model using only the microbiota, microbiota-based models detected a subset of lesions that were not detected by FIT.
+Although FIT was better at detecting cancers than a model using only the microbiota, microbiota-based models detected a subset of lesions that were not detected by FIT.
 This suggested that the two methods could complement each other.
 Based on this observation we developed a cross-validated random forest model that combined both FIT and the microbiota to detect colonic lesions.
 The resulting MMT had higher sensitivity than FIT for detecting lesions, especially adenomas.
-MMT was also able to detect the majority of lesions missed by FIT.
+The MMT was also able to detect the majority of cancers missed by FIT.
 However, the increased sensitivity of MMT was accompanied by a decrease in specificity compared to FIT.
-We anticipate that inclusion of additional host markers to the MMT could further improve its sensitivity and/or specificity.
+With a false positive rate more than three times higher than FIT (9.9% versus 2.9%), an annual MMT would result in more colonoscopies than using FIT as the primary screening test.
+However, the higher sensitivity of the MMT might make it possible to reduce the frequency of screening, thereby offsetting the difference in the number of colonoscopies.
+Additional studies would be needed identify the appropriate screening inverval and to determine whether the increased number of true positives identified by MMT justify the increased number of false positives.